maxtkc/mvths-wiki/docs/023-logical-operators.rst

 3. Modify your program so that the LED is only on between the values of 123 and 200, and the values of 456 and 601.

 4. Add a button on your board.
-If you have forgotten how to correctly add a button see the section on `inputs <https://mvths-wiki.readthedocs.io/en/latest/019-buttons.html>`__for a refresher.
+If you have forgotten how to correctly add a button see the section on `inputs <https://mvths-wiki.readthedocs.io/en/latest/019-buttons.html>`__ for a refresher.
 Write a program that turns on the LED when the value of the potentiometer is between 200 and 400 and the button is pressed.

 TEACHER CHECK \_\_\_\_\_